|History of Computer Languages - The Classical Decade, 1950s|

 Cobol was designed for business and business programmers clearly didn't understand arithmetic let alone algebra.
 It may have lacked the ability to do complex arithmetic but it did have the ability to handle text and work with records - something Fortran lacked.

 The next major language, Algol (ALGOrithmic Language), was the invention of the computer scientists to allow a consistent and compact way of representing programs for publication and as a research language.
 Surprisingly this marked the end of the boom.
-Algol 58 was something of a break thought and a tour de force of computer science.
+Algol 58 was something of a break though and a tour de force of computer science.
 It introduced many of the ideas we take for granted today - such as the distinction between assignment := and equality =, the use of the three part for loop for index:=start increment limit and nested procedures with local scope definitions.
 Algol was the first of the block structured stack based languages that evolved into C, C++, C#, Java and so on.

+Another big difference is that Algol used a stack for its memory model.
+Fortran and Cobol used a heap and allocated variables at the start of the program.
+Algol introduced the idea of automatic local variables that were stored on the call stack.
+Once this idea became established it more or less took over the world.
+Just about every language today makes use of a stack frame to store local variables and a heap to store globals.
 The trinity of Fortran - for the scientists and engineers, Cobol - for business and Algol - for the computer people, proved to be sufficient and even today many new languages can be classified as Fortran-, Cobol- or Algol-like.
 Although it has to be admitted that the Algol like group is by far the most common today.

 Although both Cobol and Algol started their development in the late 50's their impact and history stretches into the 60's.
 They are really the seeds for the next ten years of language development.
 The story of Algol and Cobol is featured in the next article dealing with the 60s.
 Fortran was the trail blazer that others followed.